ga-b0/rick-and-morty-api/README.md

-# Setup Project of Gabriel Calderón for Week1
+# Setup Project of Gabriel Calderón

-The project consists of the exercises proposed for week 1, corresponding to a Basketball Game Counter, Pokémon Selector and Pipes Component exercises
+The project consists of a Basketball Game Counter, Pokémon Selector and Pipes Component exercises

 ## Run Locally